pra-navi/tp/docs/UserGuide.md

 ```

 - After completing the deletion of completed tasks, the task list will automatically revert back to displaying all tasks, ensuring you have a comprehensive overview of your remaining to-dos.

+{% include admonition.html type="warning" title="Warning" body="

+All completed tasks will be removed from your task list immediately.
+This action is irreversible.

+" %}

 <h4>Example:</h4>